Idealist.org: Making Good Ideas Travel

 Rekindle is a social enterprise that is on a mission ...

 Rekindle is a social enterprise that is on a mission to create a culture of zero waste wood in New Zealand.
 This vision is being driven by Juliet Arnott, an occupational therapist, who has combined her artistic and sustainable values with a belief in the therapeutic benefits that result when people use their hands to create something from nothing.
 Juliet believes that participation in this meaningful and creative work has the potential to transform lives, and the involvement of Christchurch youth forms an important part of her vision for Rekindle as it grows.
 To learn more about Rekindle, visit rekindle.org.nz I heard Juliet speaking in Auckland at a ‘Green Drinks’ event, and was immediately captivated by the Rekindle idea and the visual beauty of the furniture.
 I decided to create this short documentary to help spread the Rekindle message.
 This is particularly important right now in Christchurch, with 6000 demolitions slated to happen over the next four years.
 Shot on a Canon 5DII & 60D, with Canon f4 24-105 and a collection of older nikon primes.
-Glidetrack slider, Lowel lights... edited with Final Cut Studio Enjoy the film, leave me a comment, and show everyone you know :) Ash dollarmixbag.comCast: Dollarmixbag / Ash RobinsonTags: rekindle, made by hand, waste wood furniture, recycled furniture, upcycled furniture, Juliet Arnott, Ash Robinson and dollarmixbag
+Glidetrack slider, Lowel lights... edited with Final Cut Studio Enjoy the film, leave me a comment, and feel free to share the link or embed anywhere you like :) Ash dollarmixbag.comCast: Dollarmixbag / Ash RobinsonTags: rekindle, made by hand, waste wood furniture, recycled furniture, upcycled furniture, Juliet Arnott, Ash Robinson and dollarmixbag

 Find our more about the Rovers at jollyrovers.org or on ...